 Indirect stigma can seem more benign but cuts deeply.
 “Sally is seeing a shrink.
 She’s such a schizoid.”
 “I wish I had OCD so I could keep my house clean.”
 “Dan is using depression as an excuse to take time off right when we are so busy!
 He could be here if he wanted to.”

 Sadly, Amy recently died by suicide.
-It’s heartbreaking, and for us who face her disease, it is especially so.
+It’s heartbreaking, and for us who face mental health challenges, it is especially so.
 No one was more surrounded by the semicolon movement than she.
 Amy knew what to do, had a profound voice, and yet suffered silently anyway.
-We will never know why, but I can come close.
+We will never know why.